Cerium(III) sulfide

 Cerium(III) sulfide, also known as cerium sesquisulfide, is an inorganic compound with the formula Ce2S3.
 It is the sulfide salt of cerium(III) and exists as three polymorphs with different crystal structures.

 Its high melting point (comparable to silica or alumina) and chemically inert nature have led to occasional examination of potential use as a refractory material for crucibles, but it has never been widely adopted for this application.

 The distinctive red colour of two of the polymorphs (α- and β-Ce2S3) and aforementioned chemical stability up to high temperatures have led to some limited commercial use as a red pigment (known as cerium sulfide red).

 Synthesis

-The oldest syntheses reported for the of cerium(III) sulfide follow a typical rare earth sesquisulfide formation route, which involves heating the corresponding cerium sesquioxide to 900–1100 °C in an atmosphere of hydrogen sulfide:
+The oldest syntheses reported for cerium(III) sulfide follow a typical rare earth sesquisulfide formation route, which involves heating the corresponding cerium sesquioxide to 900–1100 °C in an atmosphere of hydrogen sulfide: